 The disused buses (bearing the alien logo!) outside the prefab workers’ town are a great touch… suggesting that nobody goes anywhere, which is pretty much the norm for lower-class workers in general.
 But it also infers a social malaise in a depressed community.
 The socialist system keeps the population as isolated as possible.

-About the V-shaped scar in The Mark of those possessed — to author John Brosnan they evoke the ‘V for Victory’ sign from WW2, and the ‘England can take it’ spirit that the aliens exploit so well.
+About the V-shaped scar in The Mark of those possessed — to author John Brosnan it evokes the ‘V for Victory’ sign from WW2, and the ‘England can take it’ spirit that the aliens exploit so well.
 The Winnerden workers, led by the Camp Secretary, know the drill from the earlier conflict: don’t talk about your job or the enemy might find out; talk about your job and you’ll lose it.
-Only with the Plant almost complete and layoffs rumored, are the workers beginning to grumble.
+Only with the Plant almost complete and layoffs rumored are the workers beginning to grumble.

 Jimmy Sangster’s X The Unknown has been acknowledged as a direct attempt to continue the Quatermass series; the commentators say that Hammer unsuccessfully asked Kneale if they could rename X’s Dr. Royston, as Quatermass.
 Unacknowledged but very much a grim variant on the Quatermass ethos is the company’s later These are the Damned, directed by Joseph Losey.
 A malevolent bureaucrat-scientist, an anti- Quatermass, conducts an inhuman experiment behind a Top Secret curtain.
 The scientist’s name is Bernard!